Train strike dates: Every day in December 2022 and January 2023

 The RMT union has revealed that more than 40,000 workers across Network Rail and 14 train operating companies will stage a series of 48-hour walk-outs.

-On Monday it announced further strike dates to take place over the key Christmas period, with members walking out from 6pm on 24 December until 7am on 27 December.
+Further strike are due to take place over the key Christmas period, with members walking out from 6pm on 24 December until 7am on 27 December.
 Most trains do not run on 25 and 26 December anyway, but those aiming to travel by rail to see loved ones either side of Christmas Day will be affected.

 The RMT has also issued an overtime ban for its members across the railway network from 18 December to 2 January.